philemonnwanne/Sock-Shop/Deployment.md

 `Note:` This could be becuse you already have an existing kubeconfig file in `~/.kube/config`, there could be a conflict between the file to be generated.

-If you have a `~/.kube/config` file, and you aren't actively using it, run the following to remove it which should fix the error
+If you have a `~/.kube/config` file, and you aren't actively using it, run the following to remove it which should fix the error.

 ```bash
 rm ~/.kube/config